meizabel/documentation/java/aggregate.md

 ### Event Applier
 Event applier is a method of an aggregate root which applies data from an event to the state of the aggregate.

-Event appliers are part of the private API of aggregate roots.
+Event appliers is not a public API of aggregate roots.
 As such they are declared private by convention set in the Spine framework:

 ``````java
  @Apply